HussamAlBasha/AES/README.md

 ///////////////////////////////////////////////////////

-AES.h:
--Contains functions needed for AES encryption and the sbox, inverse sbox. explained in the implementation section.
+AES.h: Contains functions needed for AES encryption, the sbox, and the inverse sbox.
+Explained in the implementation section.

-CNG.h:
--Contains the code for generating random key and IV using windows API
+CNG.h: Contains the code for generating random key and IV using windows API.

-padding.h
--Function that pads input to multiples of 16
+padding.h: Function that pads input to multiples of 16.

-Cipher.h
--Contains the skeleton for encryption and decryption. this header file uses the functions in AES.h
+Cipher.h: Contains the skeleton for encryption and decryption. this header file uses the functions in AES.h.